nilearn/nilearn/doc/dataset_manipulation.rst

 .. currentmodule:: nisl.io.nifti_masker

-The :class:`NiftiMasker` automatically calls some preprocessing functions that are obviously available if you want to set up your own preprocessing procedure:
+The :class:`NiftiMasker` automatically calls some preprocessing functions that are available if you want to set up your own preprocessing procedure:

 .. currentmodule:: nisl